 - Container modeling: The training leaders share their internal processes and thoughts as they model safe container-building.

 - Shame-free, safe container: Rarely will you experience such loving support for experimenting, practicing and learning.

 - Small class size: The small participant-to-trainer ratio enables concentrated, experiential coaching as you practice.

 - Chunked-down practice sessions: Practice small chunks of processes before doing a full Centerwork piece.

 - Extra time to practice with study groups

 After reserving your place in the training, you will be required to sign a licensing agreement, after which you will receive the Shadow Work Basic Facilitator Training Manual demonstrating and explaining the basic Shadow Work facilitation tools.
 We ask you to study the manual before you attend the training.
 At the training, we ask only that you focus on learning to honor and love yourself.
-After attending this training, you are eligible for the Masters Training, the Advanced Facilitator Training Online (if you are interested only in learning the AFT processes for use in other venues) or the Advanced Facilitator Training Prerequisite Seminar (if you are interested in proceeding towards certification as a Shadow Work practitioner).
+After attending this training, you are eligible for the Processing Inflations Training, the Advanced Facilitator Training Online (if you are interested only in learning the AFT processes for use in other venues) or the Advanced Facilitator Training Prerequisite Seminar (if you are interested in proceeding towards certification as a Shadow Work practitioner).

 Maximum enrollment, each training: 16 persons (first come, first served).

 Schedule: Will meet 20 times for a 3-hour zoom session, dates and times will be determined by a Doodle Poll by all registered attendees.

 For more information: Contact Karin Green firstname.lastname@example.org.